irenenev24/ArinBeauty/TESTING.md

 the date wasnt showing on the confirmation email as i had it down as {order.order_date} instead of {order.date}

 * Add product page didnt open.
 I used diffchecker.com to check the difference between my code and the video source code.
+### Migrations
+After I had deployed my project to Heroku, I was getting issues with my migrations not being pushed to Heroku correctly.
+I reset my migrations, but I didn't do this correctly the first time which lead to me needing to do it twice.

+To successfully reset my migrations, I deleted all previous migrations and the db.sqlite3 file from GitPod.
+I then re-ran migrations on GitPod and Heroku, and this fixed the issue I was having.
+#### Unresolved Issues
+- Product reviews linked to product ratings
+I have implemented product reviews on my site, however I was unable to figure out a way to link these up to display as an average rating for the product the reviews are for.
+I attempted this by following tutorials but was unable to make this work and plan to resolve this issue going forward..

+- Footer
+I wanted to add a footer but was met with an issue when doing so.
+The footer tended to stay around half way down the page and wouldnt stick to the bottom despite numerous attempts.
+I asked on slack, stack overflow, and my mentor but ultimately due to time constraints the issue is still present.

+- Going forward I would like to break the image file into sub files for product images, blog images and readme images as it is quite a large file.